Does my insurance cover an eye exam?

-Usually not- it’s generally either-or, not both.
-This is why we ask for all insurance so we can find the best way for you to maximize your benefits.
+Usually not- it’s generally either or, not both.
+This is why we ask for all insurances so we can find the best way for you to maximize your benefits.

 What do I need to bring for my appointment?

-You will need a photo ID and all information for your insurance and medications.
+You will need a photo ID, all information for your insurances and medications.
 Please also bring any and all eyewear that you use such as your glasses, sunglasses, and contact lenses.
 If you have old records they are appreciated.

 Can I come alone or do I need someone with me?